 3. Religious Respect

-Always respect the Islamic culture when travelling in the Middle East; although the UAE is less conservative than some of the neighbouring Islamic nations, you are still expected to dress and behave respectfully –some of the things to make all your family members mindful of;
+Always respect the Islamic culture when travelling in the Middle East; although the UAE is less conservative than some of the neighbouring Islamic nations, you are still expected to dress and behave respectfully.

-- As a visitor, ladies do not need to be fully covered nor wear a head scarf, but shouldn’t wear anything too tight and revealing (you will see plenty who don’t adhere to this, but this has only crept in of recent years as tourist numbers have increased, frankly even as a white westerner I find this disrespectful!).
-If you are visiting the Grand Mosque they can provide you with an abaya so you are fully covered.
+- As a visitor, ladies do not need to be fully covered in the UAE nor wear a headscarf, but shouldn’t wear anything too tight and revealing.
+(You will see plenty who don’t adhere to this, but this habit has only crept in of recent years as tourist numbers have increased, frankly even as a white westerner I find this disrespectful!).
+If you are visiting the Grand Mosque or any other religious of official government building they can provide you with an abaya so you are fully covered.

 - No overt displays of affection and embracing (but don’t be surprised to see men walking along holding hands!)
-A peck on the cheek of your husband is acceptable and, of course, you can embrace your children but just be modest in public.
+A peck on the cheek of your husband is acceptable, holding hands and, of course, you can embrace your children but just be modest in public.

 - No rude or insulting gestures – this can be hard when you are driving in the chaotic traffic but NEVER give a rude gesture or swear at someone, it could well result in a stint in jail regardless of whether you are a tourist.
 A teen is unlikely to be arrested but do explain to them the importance of minding their p’s and q’s while visiting, it is taken very seriously.

-- Religious respect is a two way street and other religions are very welcome.
-Christmas is very openly celebrated in shops and hotels, though celebration of non-Muslim festivals in schools is a more contentious issue.
+- Religious respect is a two-way street and other religions are very welcome.
+Christmas is very openly celebrated in shops and hotels, though the celebration of non-Muslim festivals in schools is still a more contentious issue….